Simulating Effective QED on Quantum Computers: Trotter-Suzuki Simulations of e QED

 for some arbitrary canonical ordering of the site labels.
 Note that it may be tempting to make this assignment to the field operators $\psi^\dagger$ and $\psi$ but we cannot do so directly since the field operators are dimensionful.
 For this reason, we discuss in the following the dimensionless fermionic operators $a_x$ and will use these operators interchangeably with their anti-particle counterparts, $b_y$.
 Other fermionic representations are possible, such as the Bravyi-Kitaev encoding~\cite{seeley2012bravyi}, but here we use Jordan-Wigner for its simplicity.

 One technicality that needs to be considered with the Jordan-Wigner encoding is that the pattern of Pauli-$Z$ operations depends on the lexigraphical ordering of the site labels.
-In one-dimension, such orderings are straight forward, but in higher dimensions there are a multitude of natural lexigraphical orderings of the sites (orbitals) that can be chosen.
+In one-dimension, such orderings are straightforward, but in higher dimensions there are a multitude of natural lexigraphical orderings of the sites (orbitals) that can be chosen.

 Here we focus on a simplified cost model for the simulation wherein non-Clifford operations constitute the majority of the cost.
 Specifically, we assume our quantum computer has all-to-all couplings between the qubits and can perform CNOT between such pairs as well as all single qubit Clifford operations (which can be formed from products of the Hadamard gate $H$ and the phase gate $S=\sqrt{Z}$).
 We also assume that the $T=\sqrt{S}$ gate can be applied to each quantum bit.
-Further we assume that all Clifford operations are free and only $T$-gates are costly.
-This further motivates why we choose Jordan-Wigner representation for our problem because the additional gates needed to enforce the correct signs from the lexigraphical ordering are all Clifford operations, which we take to be free.
+Further we assume that all Clifford operations can be implemented without cost and only $T$-gates are costly.
+This further motivates why we choose Jordan-Wigner representation for our problem because the additional gates needed to enforce the correct signs from the lexigraphical ordering are all Clifford operations, which we take to be without cost.
 Thus, within our cost model, the choice of the ordering of the labels of the sites will prove to be irrelevant.

 With the Jordan-Wigner transformation in place we have all we need to compile the circuit from the Trotter-Suzuki simulation $U_{2k}(t)$ into a sequence of gates that can be executed on a quantum computer.
 Below, we discuss ways that exponentials of the one- and two-body terms in the Hamiltonian can be compiled into a gateset involving Clifford gates and single qubit rotations.
 We will discuss later what translations need to be done to convert the single qubit rotations into circuits involving $H$ and $T$.